emilkurian/smc_pocketKnife/README.md

 1) GUI
     - makes app User Friendly
-    - AJ's Recommendation: NCurses (can be used with SSH?)
+    - AJ's Recommendation: NCurses (can be used with SSH?) (completed with npyscreen)
 2) Multiple systems
-    - Based on Expanders, figure out and Map Systems + JBODs Seperately
+    - Based on Expanders, figure out and Map Systems + JBODs Seperately (multiple expanders tested)
 3) Solutions Specific
     - Do mapping for Ceph/Lustre, so OSD names can be used.